 Also known as 'The Trilogy', this series started life in 2010 with the publication of Jewels on the Cut; an exploration of the Stourbridge Canal and the local glass industry.
 The book referred to the famous Portland Vase, a Roman cameo glass piece that was replicated in canalside facilities twice in the 19th Century.
 When Ian Dury and his team decided to recreate the vase in another canaliside facility in 2012, Graham was invited to be the official biographer for this unique project resulting in The 2012 Portland Vase Project; Recreation Of A Masterpiece.
 The Trilogy was completed in 2015 with Whiskers on Kittens, an idiosyncratic and unashamedly personal appreciation of the Stourbridge Glass industry.
 By this stage the original Jewels On The Cut had not only been taken over by an incredible series of events, it had also sold out.
 So, a completely revised and updated version, JoC II, was officially launched at the International Festival of Glass (IFoG) in August 2017.

-All four books have been launched at four successive IFoGs, a statistic that is unprecedented (and which was further consolidated by a fifth launched at IFoG 2019, TALES FROM THE BARN - see above).
+All four books were launched at four successive IFoGs, a statistic that is unprecedented (and which was further consolidated by a fifth launched at IFoG 2019, TALES FROM THE BARN - see above).